wp-plugins/wp-cms-post-control/readme.txt

 = 2.21 =
 * 16th June 2010
 * Tested upto WordPress 3.0-RC3
+* Amended roles and capabilities
 * Fully prepared and ready for WordPress 3.0 launch, whoot!

 = 2.2 =
 * 12th June 2010
-* Bug that caused error messages hwne no options selected fixed
+* Bug that caused error messages when no options selected fixed
 * Introduced new revisions number control

 = 2.12 =